chris-mignon/BMI-Tracker-/Practices.md

 ## Class Practice No.8 User Interaction- Recycler View
 In this practice we learned the following:
+>- How to use the RecyclerView class to display items in a scrollable list.
+>- How to dynamically add items to the RecyclerView as they become visible through scrolling.
+>- How to perform an action when the user taps a specific item.
+>- How to show a FAB and perform an action when the user taps it.
 >- Create a new app that uses a RecyclerView to display a list of items as a scrollable list and associate click behavior with the list items.
 >- Use a FAB to let the user add items to the RecyclerView.
 <img src="/Pictures/RecyclerView.jpg"